 So, you’ve decided that term (temporary) insurance is not the right product for you and that you want to buy permanent life insurance and take advantage of the living benefits.
-The two most common products to consider will be Universal Life Insurance and Whole Life insurance.
+The two most common products to consider are Universal Life Insurance and Whole Life insurance.
 What’s the difference?

 In the most simple term: